LudovicEspeel/course-web-essentials/docs/23_webstyling_css/README.md

 **C**ascading **S**tyle **S**heets is a style sheet language used to describe the presentation of an HTML document.

 CSS is designed to allow the separation of presentation and content of a web page.
 This makes the whole more accessible, more flexible and has better control over the presentation characteristics.
-Multiple web pages can also share the same layout by using the same .css file.
+Multiple web pages can also share the same layout by using the same `.css` file.

 To better understand how CSS works, think about each HTML element as a frame.
-What CSS actually does is define the layout of such a frame.
+What CSS actually does is defining the layout of such a frame.

-## Methods
+## Methods to use CSS

-### In line
+### Inline

 Inline formatting happens inside the HTML tags.
-Each HTML tag can be provided with a css layout.
+Each HTML tag can be provided with a CSS layout.

 ```html
 <body style="background-color: green">